sparkflows/sparkflows-docs/docs/troubleshooting/running-workflows.rst

 When running the jobs on the cluster, you are running into the exception below.

-* The reason for it is that the app.sparkSubmitJar is not set up correctly.
+* The reason for it is that the ``app.sparkSubmitJar`` is not set up correctly.
 Fire comes with a jar file which gets submitted to the cluster with spark-submit. app.sparkSubmitJar has to correctly point to this jar file.

-* You can go under Administration/Configuration to set it up correctly.
+* You can go under ``Administration/Configuratio``n to set it up correctly.

 Exception::